 Pursuant to the sanctioned scheme of amalgamation, the shareholders of the transferor company are entitled to get shares in the transferee company in the exchange ratio provided under the said scheme.
-If there is any cash payment to be made and the same have to be arranged.
+If there is any cash payment to be made the same have to be arranged.
 There are three different situations in which allotment could be given effect to:

-- ii.
+- i.
+Where transferor company is not a listed company, the formalities prescribed under listing agreement do not exist and the allotment could take place without setting record date or giving any advanced notice to shareholders except asking them to surrender their old share certificates for exchange by new ones. - ii.
 The second situation will emerge different where Transferor Company is listed company.
-In this case, the stock exchange is to be intimated of the record date by giving at least 42 days notice or such notice as provided in the listing agreement. - iii.
+In this case, the stock exchange is to be intimated of the record date by giving at least 42 days notice or such notice as provided in the listing agreement.

+iii.
 The third situation is where allotment to Non-Resident Indians is involved and permission of Reserve Bank of India is necessary.
 The allotment will take place only on receipt of RBI permission.
-In this connection refer to regulations 7, 9 and 10B of Foreign Exchange Management (Transfer or Issue of Security by a Person Resident outside India) Regulations, 2000 as and where applicable.
+In this connection refer to regulations 7, 9 and 10B of Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 as and where applicable.